asterisk/documentation/docs/Fundamentals/Key-Concepts/Bridges.md

 There are many types of bridges in Asterisk, each of which determine how the media is mixed between the participants of the bridge.
 In general, there are two categories of bridge types within Asterisk: two party and multiparty.
 Two party bridge variants include core bridges, local native bridges, and remote native bridges.
 Multiparty bridge variants include mixing and holding.

-!!! tip Asterisk 12+: Bridges are Smart
+/// tip | Asterisk 12+: Bridges are Smart
 In Asterisk 12, the bridging framework is smart!
 It will automatically choose the best mixing technology available based on the channels in the bridge and - if needed - it will dynamically change the mixing type of the bridge based on conditions that occur.
 For example, a two-party core bridge may turn into a multiparty bridge if an attended transfer converges into a three-way bridge via the `atxferthreeway` DTMF option.

-[//]: # (end-tip)
+///

 Two-Party
 ---------